arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.usb-display/content.md

 ## Introduction

-This guide explores how to read and display raw RGB565 images from a USB drive onto an Arduino GIGA Display.
-This project enables you to list files from a USB drive, select an image, and render i.
+This guide explores how to read and display raw RGB565 images from a USB drive onto an Arduino GIGA Display Shield.
+Making it possible for you to list files from a USB drive, select an image, and render it.

 ![Display with image from USB](assets/image-example.png)